All Episodes

 Then when the longer version of video starts coming out, a whole different story begins to emerge.

-He walked towards the kids, and the one kid in particular that just stood there and tried to smile, he said, said it was very uncomfortable, just wanted to show that the man respect and what it is once again is the media's rush to judgment.
+And the one kid in particular that just stood there and tried to smile, he said it was very uncomfortable, just wanted to show that the man respect.

-Well, these MAGA wearing MAGA hat wearing students are teenagers.
+Wow, these MAGA hat-wearing students are teenagers.

-Everybody rushes to judgment just like they do all the time.
+Everybody rushes to judgment, just like they do all the time.

-Just like in the case of the Buzzfeed story.
+Just like in the case of the BuzzFeed story.

 This is all on the heels of the BuzzFeed story.

-And poor Chucky Todd, it's his network.
+And poor Chucky Todd, it's his network that referred to these kids as racist.

 He's upset in a Twitter outburst on Saturday.